Joyner v. Forsyth County

 • Court U.S. Court of Appeals, U.S. District Court

-• Issues Discrimination in Name of Religion, Government-Supported Religion, Nontheist, Atheist, Humanist, Official Prayer, Religious and Racial Equality, Why People of Faith Support Church-State Separation
+• Issues Fighting Discrimination, Nontheist, Atheist, Humanist, Official Prayer, Racial Equality, Religious Minorities, Why People of Faith Support Church-State Separation

 For years, the Forsyth County Board of Supervisors invited local clergy to deliver sectarian prayers at Board meetings; most of the prayers were Christian.